d4rkcat/pia/README.md

 Installation:
 ==========
-Run 'sudo make install' in the pia directory. pia will now be installed and can be run with 'pia'.
+Run 'sudo make install' in the pia directory. pia will now be installed and can be run with 'sudo pia'.

 Usage
 ==========
-	Usage: ./pia.sh [Options]
+	Usage: pia [Options]

 	-s	- Server number to connect to
 	-l	- List available servers.